The 7 step sales process to

 What is a sales process?

-A sales process is a set of guidelines which a sales rep follows in order to convert a prospect into a paying client.
+A sales process is a set of guidelines, or sales process steps, which a sales rep follows in order to convert a prospect into a paying client.

 The seven step process is popular for its successful conversion rates.
 It breaks down a sales strategy into easy-to-implement stages.